drangara/MFIX-Exa/docs/source_docs/Particles_Chapter.rst

 Particles
 =========

-MFiX-Exa supports solid particles which are immersed in the fluid.
+MFIX-Exa supports solid particles which are immersed in the fluid.
 In the future particles can be implemented using the immersed-boundary method (and hence these IBM-particles can support non-spherical shapes, and special hydrodynamical and chemical interactions).
 But for now, particles are